denishpatel/pg-clone-schema/README.md

 # clone_schema

-Works on Linux distros and all Windows versions.
+**clone_schema** is a PostgreSQL utility that makes a copy of a source schema and copies it to another, not yet defined, schema.
+It works on most Linux distros and all Windows versions.
 It also runs on PostgreSQL in the cloud (AWS, GCP, MS Azure).

 Handles following objects: